So you think you can SHPLUK this way?

 Antokyojapan

-- extending to beki-fied lingo and associating it with a popular place (in this case Tokyo in Japan), it becomes a superlative of the original meaning
+- from the Tagalog root word "antok" meaning to be/feel sleepy - extending to beki-fied lingo and associating it with a popular place (in this case Tokyo in Japan), it becomes a superlative of the original meaning

 - "Puyat akesh.
 Antokyojapan pa."
 (I lack sleep.
 I'm still super-sleepy.)